Dog skin allergies have been on the rise. Over the last ten years, the number of canines experiencing seasonal skin allergies increased by 30%.

 - Licking the same area over-and-over

-While these are signs that your dog has a skin allergy, they are also symptoms of other diseases.
+While these can be signs of a skin allergy, they may also be symptoms of other serious problems.
 The best way to determine if your dog has a skin allergy and what is causing the reaction is to visit your veterinarian for a professional diagnosis.

 Diagnosing Skin Allergies